Qara Kheyl

-Qara Kheyl (قراخيل) (Note: Also romanized as Qarā Kheyl; also known as Qovā Kheyl) is a village in Balatajan Rural District of the Central District of Qaem Shahr County, Mazandaran province, Iran.
+Qara Kheyl (قراخيل) (Note: Also romanized as Qarā Kheyl; also known as Qovā Kheyl) is a village in Balatajan Rural District of the Central District in Qaem Shahr County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 4,186 in 1,083 households.
 The following census in 2011 counted 4,395 people in 1,328 households.
-The 2016 census measured the population of the village as 4,471 people in 1,459 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 4,471 people in 1,459 households, the most populous in its rural district.